MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-workspaces.md

 The following general rules apply to Workspaces navigation:

 - Only top-level navigations are shared among users.
-Iframe or subframe navigations are not shared.
+IFrame or subframe navigations aren't shared.
 - Only user-initiated navigations are shared.
-Page-initiated navigations that do not have a corresponding user gesture are not shared.
+Page-initiated navigations that don't have a corresponding user gesture are not shared.
-- POST requests are not shared.
+- POST requests aren't shared.

 These basic rules produce consistent behavior for users sharing tabs in a workspace.
 However, sometimes additional customization can further optimize the shared navigation experience of Workspaces users.